ol' laDy Rowton wuz a skoolteechr what teeched adn lernd me how to reed n rit reele gud! (grin . . .)

 Another very nice girl was Rae Jean Davis.
 Her Dad was the Jeweler in Rector at the time, and I remember seeing her in their store on Main St. Of course I was always on the outside looking in . . .
 But those two girls were gorgeous, beautiful angels!

 I want to add this little note: In 1970, I was working at a furniture store in Oildale, a suburb of Bakersfield, CA., just north of the river call Westside Furniture.
 I delivered furniture among many other duties at a job I had right before I married.
-One day I was sent to deliver some furniture to Mojave, CA. This is a little town east of Bakersfield, and is the gateway to the Mojave Desert on Highway 58, just outside of Tehachapi, (CA).
+One day I was sent to deliver some furniture to Mojave, CA. This is a little town east of Bakersfield, and is the gateway to the Mojave Desert on Highway 58, just east of Tehachapi, (CA).

 While setting up the bedframes I noticed the accent of the lady to whom I was delivering.
 She had also noticed mine and inquired as to my origin.
 I replied Arkansas to which she excitedly replied "Me too!"
 Then, "what part?"